gadget60/arduino-chickengate/README.md

 The door is openend/closed by a high torque gear motor, driven by a L9110 DC stepper driver board.
 There are two buttons for manual opening/closing the door and two mechanical end switches (top and bottom).

 ## Power
 Main issue is to keep power consumption low, because the controller as well as mechanics are driven by a small solar panel that feeds 4x1.2V rechargeable batteries.
-First of all, I got rid of the power LED on the ProMicro board by soldering.
+First of all, I got rid of the power LED on the ProMicro board by soldering it out.
 Due to high power consumption of the motor driver board, it is powered off via a transistor in idle mode.
 Finally onboard USB is disabled and the ProMicro is set to SLEEP_MODE_PWR_DOWN.

 ## Hardware
 - ProMicro Atmega 5V/16MHz (Dev-12640)